 Schüll, within gamification, identified slotification: we strive to earn more digital coins just to multiply them; we keep pressing the ‘spin’ button when we know that we can’t win much.
 “This is a gambling loop: you open the game, you close it, open, close, win, lose… the things doesn’t change,” Schüll says.

 Alexis Madrigal, writer of The Atlantic, reffered to Schüll’s research to explain the inextricable ecstasy of flipping photos on Facebook: you keep pressing over and over to earn a reward in the form of information.

-Another website which uses the same principles in its work as slots is Tinder.
-The mechanics of dating app reflect experience of playing slots: quick feedback, rewards in the form of option ‘write a message’ to a potential partner or ‘keep playing’.
+Another website which uses the same principles in its work as pokies is Tinder.
+The mechanics of dating app reflect experience of playing pokies: quick feedback, rewards in the form of option ‘write a message’ to a potential partner or ‘keep playing’.
 Tinder has recently launched premium version which allows a user to cancel ‘not interested’ option if he clicks it by mistake; in other words, in monetizes mistakes which occur in the automatic rhythm of the zone.

 “It is hard to say how many times I came up to people from Silicon Valley saying something like, ‘Wow, it seems that the gambling industry really knows how keep attention, and this is the problem we all face from time to time’ or ‘Could you explain our designers how to improve our app?’”

 Last year, Schüll met Nir Eyal, a tech entrepreneur who founded and sold two startups producing advertisements in free-to-play games.
 “He showed me his copy of my book with hundreds of hot pink stickers,” Schüll said.